mattbeckley/PDALIntro/IntrotoPDAL_Part1.md

 - Note the counts section displays the lidar classification and its point count per class.

 # Classifications <a name ="classifications"></a>
-- The [American Society for Photogrammetry and Remote Sensing](https://www.asprs.org/) has established standardized classification codes for point clouds.
-Most common classifications that users encounter:
+- The [ASPRS - American Society for Photogrammetry and Remote Sensing](https://www.asprs.org/) maintains the LAS specification, which among other things sets standardized classification codes for point clouds.
+The most common classifications that users will encounter:
    - Ground (class=2)
    - Low/MedHigh Vegetation (class=3,4,5)
    - Water (class=9)